Business Administration, Master of Business Administration

 - Our graduate students will be able to evaluate ethical situations and offer appropriate recommendations.

-The use of direct measures of student performance in the Hasan School of Business provides a relevant set of performance data.
+- The use of direct measures of student performance in the Hasan School of Business provides a relevant set of performance data.
 Reviewed by faculty, discipline groups, the School’s Assurance of Learning Committee, and administrators, results of these measures are used to make program improvements.
-In addition to course grades, direct measures of student performance in the Hasan School of Business include:

 - Exams, papers, presentations, and projects are course-embedded measures that can be used to assess student performance related to our MBA learning goals.